Joyce MacKenzie

-Joyce Elaine MacKenzie Hassing (October 13, 1925 – June 10, 2021) was an American actress who appeared in films and television from 1946 to 1961.
+Joyce Elaine MacKenzie (October 13, 1925 – June 10, 2021) was an American actress who appeared in films and television from 1946 to 1961.
 She might be best remembered for being the eleventh actress to portray Jane.
 She played the role opposite Lex Barker's Tarzan in Tarzan and the She-Devil (1953).

 Early life through World War II

-MacKenzie was the daughter of Dr and Mrs Norman MacKenzie.
+MacKenzie was the daughter of Dr. and Mrs. Norman MacKenzie.
 She was active in sports in high school, winning an award for "her all-round sports ability."

 During World War II, MacKenzie worked as a carpenter's helper in shipyards in San Francisco.
 Her opportunity for acting came when she was discovered on her job as cashier at the Pasadena Playhouse in the summer of 1948.

 Film actor

 MacKenzie starred in a film noir, Destination Murder (1950).
 She appeared with James Stewart in the western Broken Arrow (also 1950), as the wife of Robert Mitchum in the crime drama The Racket (1951) and as a publisher's daughter trying to wrest control of editor Humphrey Bogart's newspaper in Deadline - U.S.A.
 (1952).
 MacKenzie's character and Jane Russell's exchanged identities in a musical, The French Line (1954).